Caochris/SCOTIA/README.md

 # Scotia
-Scotia is a Python package for inferring ligand–receptor interactions from spatial imaging data.
+Spatially Constrained Optimal Transport Interaction Analysis (SCOTIA) is a Python package for inferring cell-cell interactions from imaging-based spatial omics data.
+The main idea of the method is to use an optimal transport model with a cost function that includes both spatial distance and ligand–receptor gene expression.
+The three key steps of the method are: (1) spatial clustering to identify adjacent source and target cluster pairs, (2) scoring of candidate cell-cell interactions by solving an optimal transport problem between spatially proximal source and target cluster, and (3) significance assessment of the resulting spatially-constrained cell-cell interaction scores through permutation.

 # Installation
 This package requires Python >=3.6.